hasura/graphql-engine/docs/graphql/manual/guides/integrations/auth-guardian-jwt.rst

 .. thumbnail:: ../../../../img/graphql/manual/guides/auth-guardian-generate-test-jwt.png
    :alt: Use the JWT-signer form to quickly sign any JSON and test in the Hasura console

-- In GraphiQL, try out queries to test that the integration works as expected by an ``Authorization`` header, with a value of ``Bearer <the-copied-JWT-text>``.
+- In GraphiQL, try out queries to test that the integration works as expected by adding an ``Authorization`` header, with a value of ``Bearer <the-copied-JWT-text>``.
 Hasura's GraphiQL will recognize this header, show you its content, and confirm whether it recognizes the JWT as securely signed.

 .. thumbnail:: ../../../../img/graphql/manual/guides/auth-guardian-test-jwt.png
    :alt: Test AuthGuardian JWT